cdunham1989/CV/README.md

 - PGCE Secondary Science (Masters Level)
 - BSc Biochemistry (Hons)
 - Classification: 2:1

-#### Any other qualifications
+- Course representative for Biochemistry.

+#### The Friary, Lichfield (Sep '06 - Jul '08)

+- A Levels: Biology, Chemistry and Physics

 ## Experience

 **London South Bank University** (Mar '17 - Jul '17)
 *Organisational Development Assistant*
-- Organised and managed the training courses for all managers at the Unviersity.
+- Organised and managed the training courses for all managers at the unviersity.
 - Designed a new system for producing detailed metrics and reports for our teams performance.
 - Involved in testing, improving and updating the universities online appraisal system.